danielagduca/danielagduca.github.io/_posts/2019-10-01-intro-research-data.md

 Ex-Libris Esploro: pilots: University of Iowa, Lancaster University, University of Miami, University of Oklahoma, University of Sheffield
-**Strengths**: 2 universities in the UK including Lancaster, UCL has Ex-Libris Primo, end-to-end research service **Weaknesses**: just starting to work on this, may not be ready in time
+**Strengths**: 2 universities in the UK including Lancaster, UCL has Ex-Libris Primo, end-to-end research service **Weaknesses**: as of 2018, it was work in progress

 Figshare with partner*
-**Strengths**: analytics, user experience, user support, storage bundles, large files, researchers like Figshare **Weaknesses**: will have link or expect UCL to upload twice to fighare and preservation, will not have case studies for repo+preservation
+**Strengths**: analytics, user experience, user support, storage bundles, large files, researchers like Figshare **Weaknesses**: will have link or expect faculty to upload twice to fighare and preservation, very few examples for repo+preservation

 Mendeley Data (Elsevier) with partner*
-**Strengths**: integrated with Pure (but UCL doesn't need it), may be developing a preservation system??
+**Strengths**: integrated with Pure, may be developing a preservation system??
 **Weaknesses**: may not be able to work with Ex-Libris (competitors) or Symplectic Elements

 *Best partner: preservica